fuzhufozhu/ali_lot/intl.en-US/User Guide/Develop devices/Protocols for connecting devices/Establish MQTT over TCP connections.md

     }
     ```

-    The response is as follows:
+    The response parameter declaration is as follows:

     ```
     /**
     * @brief Construct the MQTT client
     * This function initializes the data structures, and establishes an MQTT connection.